Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

-# Open "Getting started.pdf" and follow the directions to run a simulation of India's National River Linking Project (NRLP).
+# For best results, open "Getting started.pdf" and follow the directions to run a simulation of India's National River Linking Project (NRLP).
+The same text is copied here, with preliminary formatting and without graphics...

 Getting started with the NRLP tool

 Instructions for installing software, setting up Neo4J, running a basic simulation, exploring the database, and making advanced changes to the parameters

-I. Install required software
+#Install required software

-1. Install Neo4J’s free community version for individuals: https://neo4j.com/download/
+##Install Neo4J’s free community version for individuals: https://neo4j.com/download/

-2. Install Python 2.7, including numpy.
+##Install Python 2.7, including numpy.
 Anaconda is a good Python platform that comes with numpy: https://www.continuum.io/downloads

 If you already have a basic Python installation, install numpy with pip from the command line:

 > pip install numpy

-3. Install py2neo, version 2.0.8.
+##Install py2neo, version 2.0.8.
 Note that the software currently will not run with later versions of py2neo, so be sure to specify the version in installation.

 With Anaconda: